I’m digging deep into the archives this week, to repost this Bible study from early spring 2004…

 “For as many as are led by the Spirit of God, these are sons of God.
 For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, “Abba [Papa], Father.”
-The Spirit Himself bears witness with our spirit that we are children of God, and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together” (NKJV).
+The Spirit Himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and joint heirs with Messiah, if indeed we suffer with Him, that we may also be glorified together.”

 I once read in a book (and I wish I could remember who the author was, to give her proper credit) about how much she admired and studied the life of the American president Abraham Lincoln.
 She felt like she knew him.
 Yet she didn’t know him nearly as well as her great grandfather, who had shaken Abraham Lincoln’s hand!
 How wonderful it was to be related to someone who had touched such a great president!
 Yet neither of them came close to knowing Abraham Lincoln as well as his own little son, who was permitted to come right into the oval office at any time and climb up on those lanky knees.

-How well do you know YHWH?
-Are you like the African man who merely acknowledges that a divine power exists?
+How well do you know Yehovah?
+Are you like the African man who merely acknowledges that there are stars in the sky and night, so maybe a Divine Power exists?
 Or have you read your Bible or attended church just enough to realize that there is but one true God, the maker of heaven and earth?
-Or have you been reborn into God’s family and are now privileged to call Him “Papa”?
+Or have you been reborn into God’s family, walking in covenant with Him, and are now privileged to call Him “Papa”?
+Abba.

 If you’d like to know God that well but you’re not sure how, please feel free to email me privately.
-I’d LOVE to show you how a close and loving relationship with God is His supreme desire for you!
+I’d love to show you how a covenant with the Creator of the universe is His supreme desire for you!

 P.S.
 Today’s topic makes me want to sing!
 How about you?
 One day, while living in Navajo country, we went out to see some rock formations and listened in awed silence to this song by Steve Green.
 What songs does Psalm 8 bring to your mind?